 Jakes is a modalist — that is, he believes a damning heresy about the biblical doctrine of the Trinity.
 The modalist heresy teaches that the Trinity is not one God existing in three distinct persons simultaneously, as the orthodox creeds teach.
-It teaches that each person of the Trinity takes on different modes at different times.
+It teaches that the Trinity takes on different modes (or personalities) at different times.
 That God either exists as the Father, or the Son, or the Holy Spirit, but never all three simultaneously.

 Besides this blatant heresy, Jakes is also a prosperity gospel teacher who essentially teaches that God is like a genie in a bottle and exists to provide us with whatever we desire, so long as we have enough faith.

 False Teacher #5 – Sarah Young